mihai2000q/ConsiliumTempus-be/docs/Testing.md

 In other words, some endpoints will require some type of authorization and others might just accept anonymous requests.
 However, those that require authorization will, typically, require a Token as well (which is already provided and discussed in the [Base Integration Test](#base-integration-test) class).

+The Handler also makes use of the **Token Provider** interface, that is injecting a singleton service which provides a custom token (the method: *Use Custom Token* from the Base Integration Test class makes use of this provider).